larsimproves/hugo-demo/content/posts/third.md

 # Nobody wants to read my personal blog

-In this blog post, Guzey tells that in the first 2 years there were not any visitors to his site.
+In his blog post, Guzey tells that in the first 2 years there were not any visitors to his site.
 It can happen that your website doesn't show up on Google!
 Fortunately, as you start writing more, your blog will become more and more findable (I'll share some good tips on that later in this post).
 So don't let the low number of visitors deter you from starting your blog!

 If you never post anything you know for sure that no one is going to read your stuff.